Traditional Food of Costa Rica

 1. Gallo pinto

-Gallo Pinto is the most traditional Costa Rican dish there is!
+Gallo Pinto is the most traditional Costa Rican dish there is and is perfect to eat with a fresco!
 Costa Ricans serve it mainly for breakfast, but that doesn’t keep them from having it at any given moment.
 There will always be Gallo Pinto to serve!

 It’s not only tasty, but it’s also healthy, filling, super easy to make and it is also a great dish for everyone can eat it: kids, adults, vegetarians, and vegans.
 This is how it’s done: